 In 2012 producer Owen Hughes got in contact about the idea of a documentary looking at Anzac history through the lens of Neill's family (his father, grandfather and great grandfather were all in the military).
 The result was the acclaimed Anzac: Tides of Blood (Australian title Why Anzac with Sam Neill).
 The doco explores his family's experiences of WWl, and the legacy of the Anzac story on both sides of the Tasman.

-Neill and Hughes reconvened in 2018 for six part series The Pacific: In the Wake of Captain Cook with Sam Neill.
+Neill and Hughes reconvened in 2018 for award-winning series Uncharted with Sam Neill (aka The Pacific: In the Wake of Captain Cook with Sam Neill).
 "This is me going around in little boats and airplanes and container vessels, all around the Pacific, and kind of exploring in the same way Cook did," said Neill.
-He described the show as "a correction of the history" he was taught, "especially the notion that Cook discovered these places".
+He saw the show as "a correction of the history" he was taught, "especially the notion that Cook discovered these places".

-In 2016 Sam Neill won his first (Australian) Logie Award, after starring as real-life mining magnate Lang Hancock in mini-series House of Hancock.
-He went on to starring roles in mini-series Tutankhamun and Australian movies Sweet Country, directed by Samson and Delilah's Warwick Thornton, and Rams, based on an Icelandic hit about feuding farming brothers.
+In 2016 Sam Neill was nominated for a Logie Award, after starring as real-life mining magnate Lang Hancock in Aussie miniseries House of Hancock.
+Since then he has starred on TV's Tutankhamun and Invasion, plus Australian movies Sweet Country — directed by Samson and Delilah's Warwick Thornton— and Rams, based on an Icelandic hit about feuding farming brothers.
 Neill is also set to rejoin Sleeping Dogs director Roger Donaldson for The Guinea Pig Club, about pioneering WWll plastic surgeon Archibald McIndoe.

 Kelly Andrew, 'Kiwi vintner with a future in film' (Interview) - The Dominion Post, 27 July 2007, page B10